vygr/ChrysaLisp/STATUS.md

 Added new `(vp-sync c)` instruction for vp level memory barrier operations.
 Currently will only support operation 0 ie. full shared memory cores sync.

+Fix for Arm platforms task exit code !
+After a `git pull` do a `make install` to rebuild your native image.

 ------

 I'm currently dealing with an ongoing medical emergency, not myself, but family